isikom/woocommerce-sample/readme.txt

 Developers can checkout and contribute to the source code on the [GitHub Repository](https://github.com/isikom/woocommerce-sample).

 == Installation ==

-= Minimum Requirements =

-* WordPress 3.5 or greater
-* PHP version 5.2.4 or greater
-* MySQL version 5.0 or greater
-* WooCommerce 2.0.20 or greater

 = Automatic installation =